 When a pet dies, it can be hard not to have that last memory soiled by horrible visions of their death.
 Seeing the pet before the cremation can be really helpful to children.
 It will allow them to say goodbye in an understanding environment.
 The team at CPC can cremate letters and other memorials with the pet, or you can take them home and create a nice memorial area for your pet.
 Have a look at our keeping the memory alive blog for some further ideas.

 The team work with CPC Pet Crematoria to make attending the cremation an option.
 We have some lovely staff members at our 4 sites across the UK.
 Your pet is laid out in a dignified manner for you and your children to say goodbye.
-You are not rushed and have a bereavement advisor with you every step of the way.
+You are not rushed and have a cremation advisor with you every step of the way.
 This can be a good opportunity to allow the children to leave toys, cards, poetry or letters with their friend after they’ve said goodbye.